Particle-level transformers for 95 GeV Higgs boson searches at future $e^+e^-$ Higgs factories: Application of Transformer Networks

 where $S$ and $B$ denote the expected numbers of signal and background events, respectively.

-The following conclusions can be drawn from the Fig.~\ref{combined}: \begin{itemize} \item As shown in the upper two panels, samples with larger $\tan\beta$ are more difficult to detect than those with smaller $\tan\beta$ for the same $\alpha_1$ in the $\tau\tau$ channel.
-Meanwhile, samples with $|\alpha|$ close to $\pi/2$, $|\sin\alpha_1|$ close to 1, are more easily detected at high precision.
+The following conclusions can be drawn from the Fig.~\ref{combined}: \begin{itemize} \item As shown in the upper two panels, for a given \(\alpha_{1}\), samples with larger $\tan\beta$ are more challenging to detect than those with smaller $\tan\beta$.
+Meanwhile, samples with $|\alpha|$ close to $\pi/2$, which corresponds to $|\sin\alpha_1|$ near 1, can be measured with higher precision.
 This observation is consistent with Eq.~\ref{eq_hf}, which indicates that the coupling of $S$ to $\tau$ is proportional to $\sin\alpha_1$ and inversely proportional to $\sin\beta$.
-The surviving samples with the maximum cross section in the $\tau\tau$ channel can be detected with 2.2\% precision without machine learning, and with 1.0\% precision when using MIParT. \item From the lower two panels, one can see that almost all the surviving samples can be covered at the 5$\sigma$ level in the $bb$ decay channel except the surviving samples with cos$(\beta-\alpha_1)\approx 0$, as it is the dominant decay channel for most parameter space.
-In addition, the use of MIParT can further improve the measurement precision; the maximum can be improved from 0.86\% without ML to 0.63\% with MIParT. \item As we expect, the samples with small tan$\beta$ and $|\alpha|$ close to $\pi/2$ are hardly be detected in $bb$ channel, but can be detected in $\tau\tau$ channel at high measurement precision. \end{itemize}
+The surviving samples with the maximum signal strength in the $\tau^+\tau^-$ channel can be detected with 2.2\% precision without ML, and with 1.0\% precision when using MIParT. \item From the lower two panels, one can see that almost all the surviving samples can be covered at the 5$\sigma$ level in the $b\bar{b}$ decay channel except the surviving samples with cos$(\beta-\alpha_1)\approx 0$, as it is the dominant decay channel for most parameter space.
+In addition, the use of MIParT can further improve the signal strength measurement precision; the maximum can be improved from 0.93\% without ML to 0.69\% with MIParT. \item As we expect, the samples with small tan$\beta$ and $|\alpha|$ close to $\pi/2$ are hardly be detected in $b\bar{b}$ channel, but can be detected in $\tau^+\tau^-$ channel at high measurement precision. \end{itemize}